LucaMalavolta/SLOPpy/README.md

 Isabella Pagano

 **News**
+In version 1.1 it is much easier to add new instruments

 Paper accepted, repository now publicly available, documentation and examples coming online in a few days.

 Basic [documentation available here](https://sloppy.readthedocs.io/en/latest/), updates will follow in the upcoming weeks.